Sparse Spatial Transformers for Few-Shot Learning: Experiments

-\textbf{Analyze of Stability.} A good model should have good robustness and be able to adapt to various environments.
-For this reason, we tested the stability of our model under three different attacks.
-As shown in Table 5, the performance of our SSFormers is relatively stable under various attacks.
+\textbf{Analyze stability.} A good model should have good robustness and adaptability to various environments.
+For this reason, we tested the stability of our model under three attacks on \emph{mini}ImageNet.
+As shown in Table 6, the performance of our SSFormers is relatively stable under various attacks, i.e., GaussianBlur ($\delta\in\left[0.1, 2\right]$), PepperNoise ($r=0.01$), ColorJitter ($B=0.8$), and CutMix~\cite{45}.
+For example, when this model was attacked by GaussianBlur, the performance decreased by 40.0\% for Rethink-D~\cite{40} but only by 6.7\% for SSFormers.

-\textbf{Qualitative visualizations of the sparse spatial transformer layer.} To qualitatively evaluate the proposed sparse spatial transformer layer (SSTL), we provide some visualization cases as shown in Figure 3.
-We fixed two 2-way 1-shot tasks and used grad-cam~\cite{gradcam} to visualize ProtoNet and ProtoNet+SSTL respectively.
-Specifically, in task 1, ProtoNet highlighted people by mistake, and in task 2, ProtoNet highlighted background information by mistake.
-On the contrary, ProtoNet+SSTL can correctly highlight the task-relevant areas, which once again verifies the effectiveness of our model.
+\textbf{Time Complexity.} We compare our SSFormers with other state-of-the-art methods regarding time complexity.
+The computation time is averaged by $10^4$ forward inferences, and each task only contains one query image.
+SSFormers are observed to have comparably little computation time compared to a CAN~\cite{14}.
+However, a CAN~\cite{14} has lower FLOPs because the partitioning of patches and feature extracting brings additional computation.

+\textbf{Qualitative visualizations.} We do a t-SNE visualization of the output embeddings from SSFormers from the seen and unseen images of \emph{mini}ImageNet to demonstrate the effectiveness of our method (see Figure 4).
+Our method maintains good class discrimination compared to Prototypical Net, even for unseen test classes.
+Moreover, the features generated by our method are more discriminative, and the boundaries between categories are more prominent than that in Prototypical Net.
+We provide visualization cases in Figure 5 to further qualitatively evaluate the proposed SSFormers.
+For each query image in the task, we plot the result of its mask, and it is seen that through the mutual perception function (Eqs.
+(2)-(4)), we can obtain task-relevant query image patches.
+For support sets, we plot the prototype generated after SSTL.
+Our model is shown to highlight task-relevant image patches and suppress task-irrelevant features.